Travis Kelce Player Prop Bets for NFL Week 17 | Kansas City vs. Cincinnati 1/2/2022

 Matchup vs. Cincinnati

-- Kelce had 95 receiving yards per game in one career matchup against the Bengals, 15.5 more than his receiving yards prop bet over/under for Sunday's game (79.5).
+- In his one matchup against the Bengals, Kelce's 95 receiving yards total is 16.5 more than his over/under for Sunday's game (78.5).

-- Kelce did not have a touchdown catch in that contest against the Bengals.
+- Kelce did not have a touchdown catch in that game against the Bengals.

 - Note: Kelce's stats vs. Bengals date back to 2016.